 What was it?
 The moth was beautifully colored in burnt red and adorned with white and black that sometimes gently blended into one another.

 It quietly sat on the wall, not moving.
 We inspected it closer and accidentally disturbed it causing it to clumsily flutter about the small tent cabin room.
 Interestingly, it found a resting space on a pinecone that was sitting on a small table.
 We carefully snapped a photo.

 This time we gave the large moth more space so we would not disturb it.
-A quick rummage in a backpack produced a field guide, after a few page turns we found the section on Butterflies and Moths.
+A quick rummage in a backpack produced a field guide after a few page turns we found the section on Butterflies and Moths.
 Our visitor was:

-Ceanothus Silk Moth
+Ceanothus Silk Moth (Hyalophora euryalus)

 Giant Silkworm Moth Family

 We quietly dressed and departed for coffee and breakfast.
 The cool air embraced us as we opened the door and gave us a quick shiver.
-Light appeared as shafts breaking through the wall of tall trees that surrounded us.
+A light appeared as shafts breaking through the wall of tall trees that surrounded us.
 I understood why the moth found shelter in the moderate warmth of the tent cabin.